MR-Gullo/latex-beamer/src/cs12/slides/00prompt-latex-beamer-v8MACS12.md

   </compilation_testing>

 <final_instructions>
 Please proceed with your comprehensive presentation outline using the <presentation_outline> tags, then generate the complete LaTeX Beamer presentation.
 You must use an artifact for the final output.
-Ensure that all requirements from both the content instructions and technical guidelines are met, with particular attention to the U-P-E-R method integration.
-The presentation should flow logically from introduction through interactive practice exercises, maintaining the educational and professional standards expected for computer science instruction.
+Ensure that all requirements from both the content instructions and technical guidelines are met, with particular attention to the template-based exercise integration.
+The presentation should flow logically from introduction through structured coding exercises, maintaining the educational and professional standards expected for computer science instruction.

-When generating the presentation, convert the original content while explicitly referencing the provided .cpp files, including a note on whether each file is an interactive demo or a hidden answer key.
+When generating the presentation, convert the original content while explicitly referencing the provided .cpp files, including clear template setups and commented TODOs for student implementation.

 **IMPORTANT**: Follow all formatting guidelines especially for titles, colors, fragile frames, and special characters to ensure successful compilation.
 </final_instructions>